virbula/proxmox-backup/docs/package-repositories.rst

 .. code-block:: console

- # wget https://enterprise.proxmox.com/debian/proxmox-release-trixie.gpg -O /usr/share/keyrings/proxmox-archive-keyring.gpg
+ # wget https://enterprise.proxmox.com/debian/proxmox-archive-keyring-trixie.gpg -O /usr/share/keyrings/proxmox-archive-keyring.gpg

+.. note:: The `wget` command above adds the keyring for Proxmox releases based on Debian Trixie.
+Once the `proxmox-archive-keyring` package is installed, it will manage this file.
+At that point, the hashes below may no longer match the hashes of this file, as keys for new Proxmox releases get added or removed.
+This is intended, `apt` will ensure that only trusted keys are being used. **Modifying this file is discouraged once `proxmox-archive-keyring` is installed.**

-Verify the SHA512 checksum afterwards with the expected output below:
+Verify the SHA256 checksum afterwards with the expected output below:

 .. code-block:: console

- # sha512sum /usr/share/keyrings/proxmox-archive-keyring.gpg
+ # sha256sum /usr/share/keyrings/proxmox-archive-keyring.gpg
- 8678f2327c49276615288d7ca11e7d296bc8a2b96946fe565a9c81e533f9b15a5dbbad210a0ad5cd46d361ff1d3c4bac55844bc296beefa4f88b86e44e69fa51 /usr/share/keyrings/proxmox-archive-keyring.gpg
+ 136673be77aba35dcce385b28737689ad64fd785a797e57897589aed08db6e45 /usr/share/keyrings/proxmox-archive-keyring.gpg

 and the md5sum, with the expected output below:

 .. code-block:: console

  # md5sum /usr/share/keyrings/proxmox-archive-keyring.gpg
- c94e3775fbafec13fec20f981db61e93 /usr/share/keyrings/proxmox-archive-keyring.gpg
+ 77c8b1166d15ce8350102ab1bca2fcbf /usr/share/keyrings/proxmox-archive-keyring.gpg

 .. note:: Make sure that the path that you download the key to, matches the path specified in the ``Signed-By:`` lines in your repository stanzas from